-In number of SHPPs, there were 43 that started operations from 2005 to 2007, where 18 received CDM incentives and 14 from Proinfa, totalizing 32 projects with some kind of incentives, which represents 74.4 % of the total SHPPs.
-In terms of installed capacity it is 90.6 % of the total 520.18 MW.
+In number of SHPPs, there were 41 that started operations from 2005 to 2007, where 16 received CDM incentives, 12 from Proinfa and 2 SHPP received incentives from both programmes, totalizing 30 projects with some kind of incentives, which represents 73 % of the total SHPPs.
+In terms of installed capacity it is 90.6 % of the total 573.93 MW.

 For the specific year of 2007, when the construction of Piedade begun, among the 14 SHPPs that started operations, 10 received incentives.
-In terms of installed capacity represents 92.4 % of the total 219.4 MW.
-The remaining four SHPPs that became operational in 2007, have an installed capacity considerably smaller the SHPP Piedade - the higher installed capacity (5.5.MW) is a third of Piedade's installed capacity.
-Hence, the necessary investments to their implementation also are smaller justifying their construction without any incentives.
+In terms of installed capacity represents 92.5 % of the total 219.4 MW.
+The remaining four SHPPs that became operational in 2007, have an installed capacity considerably smaller the SHPP Piedade - the higher installed capacity (5.5.MW) is one third of Piedade's installed capacity.
+For this reason these small hydropower plants are not comparable to SHPP Piedade.